pbrogan12/chem/Chapter-1.md

 ---

-> **Categorical Data** - consist of names or lables that are not numbers representing counts or measurements.
+> **Categorical Data** - consist of names or labels that are not numbers representing counts or measurements.

 ---